technomancy/calandria/Readme.md

 Servers can have multiple processes running at once, but the shell does not support multiplexing, so this is only possible through connecting multiple terminals to a single server.
-TODO: expose process table in `/proc`

 ## Blocks